drasill/bga-coinche/docs/rules-en.md

 This first players will play a card; other players, in order, must play a card, while following these rules:

-* if the player has in his hand the required color (♥, ♦, ♣ ou ♠), they must play this suit;
+* if the player has in his hand the required suit (♥, ♦, ♣ ou ♠), they must play this suit;
 * else, if they have a trump card, they must play one (which is called *cut*);
-* otherwise, they can play any other color (which is called *discard*).
+* otherwise, they can play any other suit (which is called *discard*).

 **Cutting** (playing a trump on another suit) wins the trick; otherwise the strongest card of the initial trick's suit is winnning.